 - Early boarding

 - Complimentary alcoholic beverages on most flights of 340 miles or longer

 - No change or cancellation fees (does not include Blue Basic fares)

 - Two complimentary checked bags for you and everyone else on your itinerary

 - Ability to redeem your points for an Even More Space seat upgrade

 For families and friends flying together on the East Coast and around the Caribbean, the JetBlue TrueBlue program is valuable.
 The ability to pool your points together and earn additional miles with a JetBlue credit card can help you travel more often.
-For travelers on the West Coast, however, there aren’t quite as many JetBlue-service airports, so we would recommend seeking out a more relevant airline rewards program such as Southwest.
+For travelers on the West Coast, however, there aren’t quite as many JetBlue-service airports, so we recommend seeking out a more relevant airline rewards program, such as Southwest.